 Monthly Bias Update

-As a reminder, it is also never too late to come forward with information.
-You can call DPS at 315.443.2224 or submit information anonymously via the Silent Witness tool or the Rave Guardian mobile app.
-In addition, to report a bias incident or to receive support, visit the Stop Bias website.
+It is also never too late to come forward with information.
+You can call DPS at 315.443.2224 or submit information anonymously via the Silent Witness tool.
+In addition, to report a bias incident or to receive support, visit the STOP Bias website.

 Department of Public Safety